gracco/sysadmin-interview-questions/README.md

   - the ps command read files from /proc and the content of this files are generated by the kernel.

 * What happens to a child process that dies and has no parent process to wait for it and what’s bad about this?
-  - creates a zombie process, one zombie process it's not a big problem, but each process used a little size of ram, and uses a PID that's a finite number of.
+  - creates a zombie process, one zombie process it's not a big problem, but each process uses a little size of ram, and uses a PID that's a finite number of it.

 * Explain briefly each one of the process states.
   - Created or new state, in this moment the process wait the admission to the ready state, by the scheduler